open2c/bioframe/docs/guide-bedtools.md

 # Bioframe for bedtools users

-bioframe is built around the analysis of genomic intervals as a pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) in memory, rather than working with tab-delimited text files saved on disk.
+Bioframe is built around the analysis of genomic intervals as a pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) in memory, rather than working with tab-delimited text files saved on disk.

 Bioframe supports reading a number of standard genomics text file formats via [`read_table`](https://bioframe.readthedocs.io/en/latest/api-fileops.html#bioframe.io.fileops.read_table), including BED files (see [schemas](https://github.com/open2c/bioframe/blob/main/bioframe/io/schemas.py)), which will load them as pandas DataFrames, a complete list of helper functions is [available here](API_fileops).

+Any DataFrame object with `'chrom'`, `'start'`, and `'end'` columns will support the genomic [interval operations in bioframe](API_ops).
+The names of these columns can also be customized via the `cols=` arguments in bioframe functions.

 For example, with gtf files, you do not need to turn them into bed files, you can directly read them into pandas (with e.g. [gtfparse](https://github.com/openvax/gtfparse/tree/master)).
-For gtfs, it is often convenient to rename the seqname column into chrom, the default column name used in bioframe.
+For gtfs, it is often convenient to rename the `'seqname'` column to `'chrom'`, the default column name used in bioframe.

-Any DataFrame object with `'chrom'`, `'start'`, and `'end'` columns will support the genomic [interval operations in bioframe](API_ops).

-Finally, if needed, bioframe provides a convenience function to write the back to a bed file using `to_bed`.
+Finally, if needed, bioframe provides a convenience function to write dataframes to a standard BED file using [`to_bed`](https://bioframe.readthedocs.io/en/latest/api-fileops.html#bioframe.io.bed.to_bed).

 ## `bedtools intersect`

 ### Original unique entries from the first bed `-u`

-Note that this gives one row per overlap and can contain duplicates,

 ```sh
 bedtools intersect -u -a A.bed -b B.bed > out.bed